Posts

 Directory-as-a-Service and Identity Management

 Directory-as-a-Service® (DaaS) is a modern identity platform that centrally manages user connections to this new world of cloud and SaaS-based infrastructure.
-Features of a cloud-based directory service include:

 • Mac, Windows, and Linux devices are all treated as first-class citizens

-• Tight integration with Office 365 and Google Apps, centralizing control over the productivity platform and enabling single sign-on capabilities for end users
+• Tight integration with Office 365 and Google cloud Apps, centralizing control over the productivity platform and enabling single sign-on capabilities for end users

 • Single Sign On integration with other cloud applications and services